APIs

 Swagger API

 Every base (database) and table in NocoDB comes with its own REST API.
-This means external systems can read, create, update, and delete records via HTTP — the same protocol that websites use.
+This means external systems can read, create, update, and delete records.

 Even if you’ve never worked with code before, NocoDB makes it easy to try out these features using a built-in tool called Swagger UI.